20240304 Grammar 449

 • Alignment with the values and Anglican ethos of Launceston Church Grammar School.

-Qualifications and Requirements
+Qualifications & Requirements

-• Bachelor of Education (or equivalent).
+• Diploma of Early Childhood Education (or equivalent).

-• Working with Vulnerable People (Tasmania) registration.
+• Current Working with Vulnerable People Card (WWVP)

 Why Join LCGS?